celo-org/docs/docs/validator-guide/attestation-service.md

 Attestation Services supports delivery receipts so that SMS providers can callback to provide delivery information.
 This triggers retries as needed, even between providers, and enables delivery success and timing metrics to be logged and made accessible to the client.

 There is no configuration necessary to enable Twilio or Nexmo delivery receipts.
 The Attestation Service uses the URL in the validator metadata, provided that `VERIFY_CONFIG_ON_STARTUP` is enabled.
 The URL for callbacks can always be specified with the `EXTERNAL_CALLBACK_HOSTPORT` configuration option.
-The service appends `/delivery_status_{twilio, nexmo}` on to the URL, and supplies that to the provider through its API.
+The service appends `/delivery_status_{PROVIDER}` (i.e. `/delivery_status_twilioverify`) on to the URL, and supplies that to the provider through its API.

 For MessageBird, provide the callback URL (be sure to include `/delivery_status_messagebird`) in the MessageBird dashboard's [API Settings](https://dashboard.messagebird.com/en/developers/settings) page.